-Louise Notley, Executive Director of Quality Email: louise.notley@ecchcic.nhs.uk
+Geraldine Rodgers, Executive Director of Quality & People

+Email: geraldine.rodgers@ecchcic.nhs.uk

-Freedom to Speak Up Champions will be appointed in due course as ECCH recognises that they play an important role in supporting the work of the Guardians by increasing the availability and reach of the Freedom to Speak Up network across the organisation.
+Freedom to Speak Up Champions have been appointed and meet quarterly.
+ECCH recognises that they play an important role in supporting the work of the Guardians by increasing the availability and reach of the Freedom to Speak Up network across the organisation.